 X-rays are one of the most commonly used methods for diagnosing internal injuries, illnesses, and more.
 They give medical care providers a visual of what’s going on under the surface of your skin.
 The team at My Urgent Care Clinic in Abilene, Texas, uses X-rays to provide their patients with accurate diagnoses.
-Book an appointment today if you think you need one or would like to get some information about them.

 An X-ray is an imaging test used to noninvasively see inside your body and detect issues that the naked eye can’t see.

 The X-ray releases electromagnetic radiation that seeps through the surface of your skin to create film negative-type images.

 X-rays are used for different reasons.
 They can be highly localized and extremely general.
 It all depends on the reason for getting one.
 Typically, doctors recommend X-rays to diagnose medical conditions or check on the integrity of your bones and organs.

 Your doctor at My Urgent Care Clinic might require an X-ray to better understand the areas in which you are experiencing pain and discomfort, as well as track the progression of an illness and the effects of various treatments.